Picking the Right CMS.

 Designing a Custom Site.

 Now that foundational elements are established with what CMS and grid system you are using the design process can begin.
 Sky is the limit with front-end integration, meaning you can do a lot with visual customization.
 It is helpful to look at and understand how and why companies use certain elements in their site in order to adapt them for your own.
 I find competitive analysis is vastly informative in the design process, however the missing link for most people is the amount of time and resources a company has put into developing those resources.
 This is where a balance of things that fit within your scope and budget can align to innovative and interesting ways of presenting your website.
-I primarily use Photoshop for custom site designs, however I do appreciate the development aspects that Sketch integrates into their software.
+I primarily use Sketch for custom site designs, however I also appreciate the creative aspects Photoshop integrates into their software.
+In Sketch I define artboard sizes and grid systems.
 In Photoshop I will create a new document to the largest breakpoint and define a grid using GuideGuide.
 Most of my work recently has been interpreting wireframes, so a lot of the ideation part is loosely defined.
 In situations where I am ideating more I will usually start with a sketch or comparative analysis based on the industry.
 It helps greatly to have content documented in a text editor such as Microsoft Word.
 It ensures the text editing of your site is preserved, while giving structure and direction to that content.
 I find tools like Google docs useful as well for collaborating with offshore teams and other project members.

 When beginning a custom design I start from a blank canvas.
 After defining the grid and breakpoints I then build out the visuals.
 I use vector shapes in all of my work and will start by defining spacing for navigational and other elements on the page.
 It helps to understand the primary pieces of functionality so you can refine your decisions in those areas.
 Once larger elements are specified on the page I define more detail.
 I am always conscious of icon sizing and typographic layout to ensure consistent creative direction, and how to reference those decisions once the design is complete.
 I find doing it this way helps to move designs along quickly, there are cases where I am constrained within existing guidelines and create a loose guide to base the work from.
 I consider typography and how best to balance it on the page with headlines, sub-headlines, and body text.
 Defining H1, H2, H3 and other header tags within the word doc helps to visualize it within the design.
 Once the design is completed I will usually define a UI kit that relates the custom elements in the work to an over-arching theme.